 Food and Drug Interactions

-- There are no known interactions of rasburicase with food and other medications.
+- There are no known interactions of rasburicase with food.

 When to Call the Doctor